matsui528/sis/README.md

 - *sis* is a simple image-based image search engine using Keras + Flask.
 - Given a set of images, a 4096D fc6-feature is extracted for each image using a pre-trained VGG16 network (`offline.py`).
 - Given a query image via a Flask web-intereface, similar images are retrieved by the simple nearest neighbor search (`server.py`).
 - On an aws-ec2 instance with t2.large, the feature extraction takes 0.9 s per image.
-The search for 100 images takes 0.002 s.
+The search for 1000 images takes 10 ms.
 - Demo: [simple-image-search.xyz](http://www.simple-image-search.xyz/)

 ## Requirement